-- Comprehensive propane logistics systems.
+- Stable cash flows.
+Our operations consist of a favorable mix of fee-based and commodity-based services, which together with our derivative activities, generate relatively stable cash flows.
+While certain of our gathering and processing contracts subject us to commodity price risk, we have mitigated a portion of our currently anticipated natural gas, NGL and condensate commodity price risk associated with the equity volumes from our gathering and processing operations through 2015 with fixed price commodity swaps and collar arrangements. - Integrated package of midstream services.
+We provide an integrated package of services to natural gas producers, including gathering, compressing, treating, processing, transporting, storing and selling natural gas, as well as producing, fractionating, transporting, storing and selling NGLs and condensate.
+We believe our ability to provide all of these services gives us an advantage in competing for new supplies of natural gas because we can provide substantially all services that producers, marketers and others require to move natural gas and NGLs from wellhead to market on a cost-effective basis. - Comprehensive propane logistics systems.
 We have multiple propane supply sources and terminal locations for wholesale propane delivery.
-We believe our diversity of supply sources and logistics capabilities allows us to provide our customers with reliable supplies of propane during periods of tight supply.
+We believe our diversity of supply source and logistics capabilities along with our propane storage assets and services allow us to provide our customers with reliable supplies of propane during periods of tight supply.
 These capabilities also allow us to moderate the effects of commodity price volatility and reduce significant fluctuations in our sales volumes. - Experienced management team.
-Our senior management team and board of directors includes some of the most senior officers of DCP Midstream, LLC and former senior officers from other energy companies who have extensive experience in the midstream industry.
-Our management team has a proven track record of enhancing value through the acquisition, optimization and integration of midstream assets.
+Our senior management team and board of directors include some of the most senior officers of DCP Midstream, LLC and former senior officers from other energy companies who have extensive experience in the midstream industry.
+We believe our management team has a proven track record of enhancing value through the acquisition, optimization and integration of midstream assets.